huysuy05/LLM-Bias-Benchmark/README.md

 - **Balanced Accuracy**: Accuracy adjusted for class imbalance
 - **MCC**: Matthews Correlation Coefficient
 - **Per-class Metrics**: Precision, recall, F1, AUPRC for each class

 ---

----

-## Performance Tips

-1. **Memory Management**:
-   - MLX: Use 4-bit quantization with `--quantize` flag
-   - HuggingFace: Use smaller batch sizes for large models

-2. **Device Selection**:
-   - Use MLX for Apple Silicon (M1/M2/M3)
-   - Use CUDA for NVIDIA GPUs
-   - CPU fallback available for all scripts

-3. **Self-Consistency**:
-   - Improves accuracy but increases compute time
-   - Start with 3-5 samples for testing
-   - Use temperature 0.6-0.8 for diversity

-4. **Shot Counts**:
-   - Start with 4-8 shots for initial testing
-   - More shots = better performance but slower inference

----